ronnieholm/FSharp-onion-architecture-sample/README.md

 <img src="./docs/onion-architecture.png" width="550px" />

-The sample includes the following features:
+The sample is a modular monolith which offers the simplicity of a monolith and the scalability of microservices.
+It includes the following features:

 - Vertical slice architecture, with Story being the only slice.
 - REST API adhering to the [Zalando API